nikivivi9/Ant-Colony-Decision-Tree.github.io/index.md

 $$R_i=R_i+\frac{K}{L_i}$$

-K = A constant which determines the total amount of pheromone deposited by each ant.
+K = A constant that determines the total amount of pheromone deposited by each ant.

 **Evaporation:**